-Practice this important aspect of safe firearm handling with an unloaded pistol until you can perform each of the steps described below with skill and confidence.
-But before you do anything with the pistol, first read completely through this manual.
+Before you do anything with the pistol, first read completely through this manual.
+Do not load the pistol until you are ready to use it, and unload it immediately when you have completed shooting.
+(See "Unloading Warning" on page 18.)

 - 1. Be certain the muzzle is pointed in a safe direction.
 (See "The Basic Rules of Safe Firearms Handling," page 35.) - 2.
-Press the magazine latch and remove the magazine from the frame.

-NOTE: The magazine is designed to fall free of the frame of its own weight when unloaded and the pistol is held in the normal firing position, but you should always prevent possible damage to the magazine by not letting it drop to the ground unless rapid reloading is absolutely necessary.

-- 3. Place 9mm Luger cartridges into the standard capacity magazine from the top.
-(NOTE: Some states prohibit the use of magazines with a capacity greater than ten (10) rounds.) - 4.
+Press the magazine latch and remove the magazine from the frame. - NOTE: The magazine is designed to fall free of the frame of its own weight when unloaded when the pistol is held in the normal firing position.
+To prevent damage to the magazine, you should not let it drop to the ground unless rapid reloading is absolutely necessary. - 3.
+Load cartridges into the magazine from the top. - 4.
 Insert the magazine into the frame, taking care that the magazine is locked in place by the magazine latch.
-Slamming the magazine into the frame forcibly is not necessary. - 5.
-Hold the pistol firmly in the shooting hand but do not touch the trigger.
+Slamming the magazine into the frame forcibly is not necessary.

+5. Hold the pistol firmly in the shooting hand but do not touch the trigger.

 Keep the pistol pointed in a safe direction.
-With the other hand grasp the top of the slide and pull the slide to the rear as far as it will go (see Figure 2, below).
+Push the manual safety down to the "fire' position.
+With the other hand grasp the top of the slide and pull the slide to the rear as far as it will go (see Figure 4, below).
 Use care to not place any part of your hand in front of the muzzle or in close contact with the slide as it moves forward (see "Slide Retraction Warning," p.
-17).
+19).
 When released, the slide will fly forward to strip the top cartridge from the magazine and chamber it.
 The hammer is automatically cocked by the motion of the slide.